 Pest On Delphinium

 Slug like the tender delphinium shoots in the spring.
 To prevent this, I usually scatter broken eggshells around the plant base.
-It also works well for hosta.
+The broken eggshells also works well to prevent slugs on hostas.

 Companion Plant For Delphinium

 Because of the delphinium has tall flower spires naturally, it is excellent for the backdrop of the garden bed, by combining it with low growing plants.
 Lily, walker’s low catmint, roses, aster, chrysanthemum, peony are some of the perfect perennial flowers for delphinium companion plants.

 Spirea, globe caragana, roses, hydrangea, and low growing evergreen are some of the shrubs you can grow with delphinium.
 Some annual plants like geranium, zinnia, marigold are great for continuous blooming too.

 Here I grow delphinium against the back patio railing with Asiatic lily and walker’s low catmint.
 They all can bloom at the same time.